November 06, 2018

 With no prior history of heart disease, the heart team performed a thorough evaluation to identify any underlying cause that could be responsible for Holly's advanced heart failure.
 But Holly's test results came back clean.

 When there's no explanation for a sick heart, it's called idiopathic cardiomyopathy.
-According to Dr. Sauer, that's common among young women who need heart transplants.
+According to the cardiologist, that's common among young women who need heart transplants.

-"Chances are, Holly's heart started getting sick years ago," Dr. Sauer says.
+"Chances are, Holly's heart started getting sick years ago," the cardiologist says.
 "She was young and healthy, so her other organs were able to compensate for her weak heart muscle.
 But finally, her heart couldn't withstand the strain."

 "They told me my heart was functioning at just 5-10%," says Holly.
 "I needed a new one."